fredriko/diffbot-async-extractor/README.md

-# Download and extract the contents of URLs in parallel
+# Download and extract the contents of multiple URLs in parallel
 This is a utility for downloading the contents of a set of given URLs in parallel and extracting their contents using [Diffbot](https://www.diffbot.com/).
 The input to the program is a CSV file in which one of the columns holds the URLs to be downloaded.
 The